zencart/documentation/content/user/troubleshooting/shipping_problems.md

 ### The USPS module is returning an error when I try to checkout

-If you are recieving this error:
+If you are receiving this error:

 ```
-An error occured with the USPS shipping calculations.
+An error occurred with the USPS shipping calculations.
 If you prefer to use USPS as your shipping method, please contact the store owner.
 ```

 You need to call or email USPS and have them move your account to the production server.